AdaGold/video-store-api/README.md

 1. Click `Import` in the top left
 1. Drag-and-drop the file into the box
 1. In the left sidebar, click on the `Collections` tab
-1. There should be an entry for the smoke tests.
+1. There should now be an entry for the smoke tests.
 Hover over it and click the `>` icon for a detail view.
 1. Click the blue `Run` button.
 This will launch the collection runner.
 1. In the collection runner, scroll down in the center pane and click the blue `Start Test` button